ibm-cloud-docs/BlockStorage/mounting-windows.md

 {: toc-services=""}
 {: toc-completion-time="1h"}

+Learn how to mount an {{site.data.keyword.blockstorageshort}} volume on Windows Server with MPIO for redundant, high-performance storage access.
+{: shortdesc}

-This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with a Windows 2019 or Windows 2022 operating system.
+Follow the tutorial to mount an {{site.data.keyword.blockstoragefull}} volume on a server with a Windows 2019 or Windows 2022 operating system.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
-{: shortdesc}

 ## Before you begin
 {: #authhostwin}